sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 ## Defining a campaign action plan

 The first thing we need is a definition of an "action".
-An action contains a list of steps to run commands or Docker containers to produce a patch for each repository returned by the results of the `scopeQuery` search string.
+An action contains a list of steps to run in each repository returned by the results of the `scopeQuery` search string.

 There are two types of steps: `docker` and `command`.
 See `src actions exec -help` for more information.